MirandaCor/Kinship_Validation/Classify_kinship_pairs/Purpose_exercise.md

 While it is not possible to fully verify all data in the context of this exercise, within a forensic laboratory, a more selective approach can be applied to determine which features are most relevant for confirming these relationships.

+This exercise is the first step in verifying the relationship within a single family unit and distinguishing it from other missing persons' files who are searching for someone else.
+It helps to classify other relationships and compare non-genetic information.
+We chose to create a single document containing the available information and compare it with the LR (Likelihood Ratio) value to find related cases.
+Although it's much more convenient to use indexes instead of pasting data, continuous verification and management by other users without programming experience were necessary.